-Creighton and Illifer continue onwards to Duskendale with Brienne.
-They come upon a merchant named Hibald, his serving men and a hedge knight in his employ, Ser Shadrich, all heading in the same direction.
+Creighton and Illifer continue on to Duskendale with Brienne.
+They come upon a merchant named Hibald, his serving men, and a hedge knight in his employ, Ser Shadrich, all heading in the same direction.
 Creighton suggests riding together as three blades are better than one, to which Hibald agrees.